delawaremathguy/ShoppingList17/README.md

 * You should first delete the ShoppingList.entitlements file (this is what connects iCloud to the app).
 After installing on a device, the app will start with an empty shopping list and a location list having only the special "Unknown Location"; from there you can create your own shopping items and locations associated with those items.  (*Suggestion: add Locations before adding Items!*)

-If you plan to install and use this app on a device and have it share its data via iCloud with other devices on the same Apple ID
+If you plan to install and use this app on a device and either have it simply backup data in the cloud, or share its data through the cloud with other devices on the same Apple ID:

-* You may need to update your bundle identifier, your iCloud container identifier, and establish your correct app signing credentials.
+* You will need to update your bundle identifier, your iCloud container identifier, and establish your correct app signing credentials.

-* If you had already used SL16 with the cloud, you should first archive any data that you want to keep from SL16 to the Files app; delete the app from all your devices; open your iCloud dashboard and clear out the container you've been using (the SwiftData use of iCloud in SL17 is incompatible with the previous Core Data use of iCloud in SL16); then finally install and run SL17 on your devices. any existing data can then be imported to repopulate the SwiftData store.
+* WARNING: The SwiftData use of iCloud in SL17 is incompatible with the previous Core Data use of iCloud in SL16.
+If you have been using SL16 with the cloud, you should first archive any data  you want to keep from SL16 to the Files app; delete the app from all your devices; open your iCloud dashboard and clear out the container you've been using; then finally install and run SL17 on your device(s).
+Existing data can now be imported to repopulate the SwiftData store.

-### App Architecture

-The design in this app represents a basic, @Query-driven SwiftUI app structure, with very few hints of MVVM scattered about.   in particular, the `ModelContext` class has been extended with methods to support adding model objects, to help out with lookups of objects, and to find/manage the unknown location (identified by its `position`).

-The SwiftData container is organized into models named `Item` and `Location`.
-A single Location is associated with (has a `@Relationship` to) many Items.

 ## License